Skip to content

 When using the Passive Sign Convention, the propose_power method might be more convenient.

-If the same batteries are shared by multiple actors, the behaviour is the same as that of the propose_power method.
+If the same batteries are shared by multiple actors, the behaviour is the same as that of the propose_power method, when calling it with None bounds.
 The bounds for lower priority actors can't be specified with this method.
 If that's required, use the propose_power method instead.

 PARAMETER DESCRIPTION